Mercury Project

 The Mercury Project: Health Ambassadors in sub-Saharan Africa is a research collaboration between Evidence in Governance and Politics (EGAP), at the University of California, Berkeley, Partnership for African Social and Governance Research (PASGR) in Nairobi, and Centre de Recherche et d’Action pour la Paix (CERAP) in Abidjan.

-The project studies strategies to increase public fluency and confidence in reliable scientific information about COVID-19 and COVID vaccine uptake through a “health ambassadors” outreach initiative.
+The project studies strategies to increase public fluency and confidence in reliable scientific information about COVID-19 and other routine vaccinations through a “health ambassadors” outreach initiative.
 The intervention consists of a “health ambassadors” program in which ambassadors trained on engaging individuals about vaccine risks and benefits and will proactively engage households and offer a direct and private opportunity to discuss concerns.
 The randomized controlled trials will be implemented in four Anglophone and Francophone countries in sub-Saharan Africa – Côte d’Ivoire, Malawi, Senegal, and Zimbabwe.

 The first part of the project will consist of qualitative research activities including focus groups and interviews with authorities and community leaders to identify issues that might limit vaccine takeup where it remains low.
 After the qualitative research is conducted, a randomized controlled trial (RCT) will be implemented to test a replicable and scalable health ambassadors outreach strategy.
 The RCT will evaluate the effects of private conversations with trained vaccine ambassadors and how this strategy might differ from mass media public outreach to combat misinformation and promote uptake.